elliottt/two-trucs/tests/data/next/sorting.md

 ## First

+This illustrates how `C` will bubble up to the next day, because it contains a sub-list with unfinished tasks.

 * [ ] A
   * [ ] X
 * [x] C
   * [ ] Y

 ## Second

+This illustrates how all unfinished items are bubbled-up during `next`.

 * [ ] 2